Lesson 6: Processing

 Students complete two unplugged card sorting activities to explore the meaning of processing and its relationship to problem-solving.
 The first activity has few constraints and is used to introduce a high-level definition of processing.
 The next introduces more constraints that force students to develop an algorithm that will always successfully process the cards.
 Students iteratively develop, test, and share their algorithms with classmates.
 A wrap-up discussion has students reflect on the different types of problem-solving they used in these activities and the value of producing an algorithm to solve a problem.

 This lesson serves multiple roles.
-For one it is another opportunity for students to collaboratively problem-solve.
+It is another opportunity for students to collaboratively problem-solve.
 The main activity is a challenging problem that emphasizes the importance of testing solutions on multiple inputs, breaking down large problems, and iterative improvement.
 In sharing their solutions students see that there are many equally valid solutions to the same problem.
 These are features students will see in many of the problems they will encounter through the course.

 This lesson also introduces the concepts of processing and algorithms.
 The definitions of processing and algorithms presented in this lesson are intentionally high-level.
 Students should understand that processing is whatever a computer does to turn inputs to outputs, and that using a computer to process information requires developing an algorithm that reliably does so.
 The goal of this lesson is NOT for students to understand and compare different classic sorting algorithms, or even necessarily to formalize their own.